The most valuable skill in the world is learning how to become a respected thought leader.

 Contrary to popular belief, a thought leader has never emerged through education alone.

-Ultimately, a thought leader is someone who applies their unique knowledge and experience in a specific area.
-Becoming an expert therefore begins with trusting the value of experience.
-If you don’t trust the relevance of your individual perception and experience, inner resistance automatically arises.
+Ultimately, a thought leader is someone who applies their unique knowledge and experience in a particular field.
+Becoming an "expert" therefore begins with trusting the value of experience.
+If you don't trust the relevance of your individual perception and experience, this is where inner resistance automatically arises.

 So choose a starting point: recognize what is in front of you.